shader-slang/spec/specification/expressions.md

 ```

 Note:
-An unsuffixed floating-point literal synthesizes a type that is a fresh type variable $\alpha$, constrained to conform to \code{IFromFloatingPointLiteral}.
+An unsuffixed floating-point literal synthesizes a type that is a fresh type variable $\alpha$, constrained to conform to `IFromFloatingPointLiteral`.

 Issue: We need a description of how suffixed floating-point literals have their type derived from their suffix.